 - Candida diet friendly (including the Candida cleanse phase)

 - Low glycemic

-Those homemade gluten-free vegan pizza rolls make a healthy savoury bite sized snacks that are yeast-free and oil-free.
+Try these homemade gluten-free vegan pizza rolls if you need a healthy savory bite sized snack for busy weekdays.
+Furthermore, they are yeast-free and oil-free for maximum benefits.

 - Start by mixing together soy milk and apple cider vinegar in a small bowl.
 Let sit until you prepare the other ingredients.